rabbitmq/rabbitmq-website/site/github.md

 of interest.

-Pull requests that are meant to ship in currently maintained release series, for example, 3.11.x, are backported to `v3.11.x`, `v3.10.x` and othe release series branches after being merged into the `main` branch.
+Pull requests that are meant to ship in currently maintained release series, for example, 3.11.x, are backported to release series-specific branches.

-## <a id="maintenance-branches" class="anchor" href="#maintenance-branches">Maintenance branch</a>
+## <a id="release-branches" class="anchor" href="#release-branches">Release series branches</a>

-There's a separate branch for maintenance work, named after the current stable release series.
-Currently it is <code>v3.11.x</code>.
+There is also a separate branch for every release series that is currently maintained.
+These branches are named after the series: <code>v3.11.x</code>, <code>v3.10.x</code>, and so on.

 It plays the same role as the <code>main</code> branch except that it carries merged, QA'd code intended for the next bug-fix release rather than the next general release.

+Pull requests that are meant to ship in currently maintained release series are backported to these branches after being merged into the `main` branch.
+In the process they are labelled with `backport-v3.11.x`, `backport-v3.10.x`, and similar labels on GitHub.

+For example, if a pull request is labelled with `backport-v3.10.x`, it means that it was backported, or at least considered for backporting, to the `v3.10.x` branch to ship in a 3.10.x release.

 ## <a id="tags" class="anchor" href="#tags">Tags</a>